Kingdom of Kandy: Geography and climate

 Much of the Kandy Kingdom's territory was in Sri Lanka's mountainous and thickly forested interior, with mountain passes to the capital providing plenty of opportunities for defenders to stage ambushes.
 Routes to the city were kept secret, and spreading information concerning them could often result in death.
 Many routes into the hill country became impassable during the annual monsoon, and malaria was rife.
 Throughout its existence Kandyan forces used the land to their advantage, engaging in guerrilla warfare against invading forces, and evacuating major urban centres when enemy forces drew near – a tactic used with particular effect during the Kandyan Wars.
 Though the kingdom had intermittent access to the port of Batticaloa it had no naval forces and could not prevent the Portuguese and Dutch from maintaining a strong presence in lowland areas.

+Background

+The city of Senkadagalapura (Kandy) may have been founded as early as the mid-14th century during the reign of Vikramabahu III (1357–1374).
+Central Sri Lanka was ruled by the kings of Kotte from the early 15th to late 16th centuries; with Kotte's weakening in the face of Portuguese influence the area developed into an autonomous domain with Senkadagalapura at its capital.
+Following the Vijayabā Kollaya in 1521, and the subsequent partition of the kingdom of Kotte, Kandy asserted its independence and emerged as a serious rival to the eastern and southern kingdoms.